criscara-dev/dendron-template/vault/salesforce-platform.platform-app-builder.md

 - [ ] What two permissions are needed to create custom reports that all users can view?
 (Manage Public report | Create and customize Reports)
 </details>
 <details><summary>
-Estras, nice to know
+Extras, nice to know
 </summary>

-[How to choose a report type](https://help.salesforce.com/articleView?id=reports_changing_format.htm&type=5) -> get a picture from Mimeo Amdin
+[How to choose a report type](https://help.salesforce.com/articleView?id=reports_changing_format.htm&type=5) -> get a picture from Mimeo Admin
 Which dev/ sandbox etc. env let do what? get picture from Mimeo Dev that I know there's one there
 </details>

+#### A lot of questions regarding admin stuff or for the App builder, not specifically for Developer can be found [here](https://help.salesforce.com/articleView?id=overview.htm&type=5)